interorbital/opengl-container-setup/README.md

 This is intended to get you up and running with a [distrobox](https://github.com/89luca89/distrobox)-powered OpenGL & libglui development environment on your existing linux distro.

 If you are not familiar with distrobox, this snippet from their repository offers a succinct description:
->"Distrobox uses podman or docker to create containers using the Linux distribution of your choice.
+>"Use any Linux distribution inside your terminal.
+Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
+Distrobox uses podman or docker to create containers using the Linux distribution of your choice.
 The created container will be tightly integrated with the host, allowing sharing of the HOME directory of the user, external storage, external USB devices and graphical apps (X11/Wayland), and audio."

 👉 In the context of this project, this means we'll be able to make excellent use of Fedora's `freeglut` and `glui` packages from within a different distribution without having to worry about breaking our system.